 ~ Benefits & Uses for Argan Oil ~

 The Argan oil is a non-fragrant plant oil expressed from the tree kernels.
-It contains several beneficial lipids and fatty acids for skin; mostly beneficial being linoleic acid also oleic acid and palmitic acid.
+Uses for Argan Oil are numerous because it contains several beneficial lipids and fatty acids for skin; mostly beneficial being linoleic acid also oleic acid and palmitic acid.
 It is a good source of vitamin E (tocopherol) and a source of antioxidant compounds.
 Argan oil is a good, emollient plant oil.
 It’s used for dry skin care and hair and is popularly used in cosmetics.

 Extra Virgin organic Argan oil, like many of the Mediterranean oils have proven their worth when it comes to better health and lowering bad cholesterol.
 Studies have found that similar to Olive oil, Argan oil improves cholesterol.